Have you ever struggled to master a new skill or concept and wished there was a magical tool to speed up the process?

 The 4 Steps of the Feynman Technique

-Here are the four core steps used in the Feynman Technique to accomplish your learning goals.
+Here are the four core steps in the Feynman Technique to accomplish your learning goals.

 1. Pick a topic or concept that you want to learn.

-Write the concept as a heading on a blank piece of paper or a notebook page.
+Write the concept as a heading on a blank paper or a notebook page.

-After choosing the concept, write down everything that you already know about the subject in your paper.
-Think of every small piece of information that you can recall about the subject or have learned in the past.
+After choosing the concept, write down everything you already know about the subject in your paper.
+Think of every tiny piece of information you can recall about the topic or have learned.
 Keep this sheet handy to continue to write down what you learn.

 2. Teach it to a new student.